 Home Equity Loan Rates by LTV Ratio

-A higher LTV ratio means greater potential risk to lenders, resulting in higher rates.
-Currently, the average APR of a 15-year equity loan in Rhode Island with an LTV ratio of 80% is 7.4%.
-It's 7.7% for an LTV ratio of 90%.
-Use the table to see what rates you might qualify for based on your LTV ratio.
+A higher LTV ratio indicates greater risk for lenders, resulting in higher rates.
+In Rhode Island, the average APR for a 15-year equity loan with an LTV ratio of 80% is 7.4%, compared to 7.7% for an LTV ratio of 90%.
+Check the table to see what average home equity loan rates you might qualify for based on your LTV ratio.

 7.4% | 7.7% |